zzt93/os-lab1/README.md

 the key press interrupt handler
 a simple maze game running without os
 the context switch between threads
-the creation of thread
+the creation of kernel thread
 the schedule of thread -- now using Round-Robin algorithm
 the sleep and wake_up of thread
 the semaphore(P&V) and lock(cli&sti) to slove critical section
-the send and receive between threads  -- send it asynchronized and will always succeed; receive is synchronized and may be blocked
+the send and receive message between threads  -- send it asynchronized and will always succeed; receive is synchronized and may be blocked
 add timer-- clock diver, ide-- hard disk driver, tty -- terminal driver
-very very simple file system
+very very simple file system -- name is number, size is fixed
-user process
+create user process
-using page allocation  -- using bit-map algorithm
+using page dynamic allocation  -- using bit-map algorithm
 add page protection
 put user in ring3
 wait(int second) -- system call
 random number

 fork a process
 exec a command
 exit a user process
 waitpid
+a simple shell

+upgrade file system: change file system name to string; size is variable
 create a file
 make a directory
 delete a file
 delete a directory
 change current working directory
 list current working directory
+open a file
+close a file